Beaune-la-Rolande internment camp: Final phase and closure (1942–1943)

 In 1948, the wooden barracks were sold as surplus.
 Over the following years, all visible traces of the site were erased.
 In 1963, a vocational agricultural college, the Lycée Professionnel Agricole de Beaune-la-Rolande, was built on the former camp grounds.

 Memory and commemoration

 Notable detainees

-René Blum, murdered at Auschwitz in 1942.

 Several prominent individuals were imprisoned at Beaune-la-Rolande prior to their deportation or release, including artists, intellectuals, and cultural figures: